stacks-network/docs/_develop/zero_to_dapp_3.md

 5. When you receive the email, login into the Blockstack Animal kingdom to see your kingdom under **Other Kingdoms**.

-## Next Steps
+## Next steps (and a cool tshirt!)
 {:.no_toc}

+In the next part, you learn about how application mining can fund your DApp development efforts.
+And you will take a copule of minutes to add your Animal Kingdom [DApp to App.co &mdash; the Universal App store](zero_to_dapp_4.html).
+Completing this step earns you a limited edition t-shirt.

-Well, you have produced your very first DApp.
-Congratulations!
-If you have a twitter account, why not tell some folks?
+If you have a twitter account, why not tell some folks about your progress?

 <a href="https://twitter.com/share?ref_src=twsrc%5Etfw"
 class="twitter-share-button" data-size="large" data-text="I just built a DApp